johnpankowicz/govmetting-testbfg-2/FrontEnd/ClientApp/src/assets/docs/purpose.md

 In the 10th century, the Icelandic Althing was held in a natural outdoor amphitheater and all citizens could attend.

 Today it is rare to see more than a dozen attendees at a council meeting in a town of 30,000 people.
 Is this still democracy?

+## Challanges Today

 Meetings today may be broadcast on local TV.
 But how many actually watch?
 And of course, it is impossible to participate this way.

 If we don't attend or watch, how do we find out what happened at them?